Steamjunk/SEI-Project1/README.md

 ### The Game:
 This game is a version of the Tower of Hanoi with pixel graphics of pyramids representing the puzzle pieces.

 After the first move a timer starts.
+The timer is a framed by a sun above the pyramid.
 If the time is up and the player has not completed the pyramid the game is over and they are doomed to suffer the mummy's curse.

 There is a reset button to begin the game again.